antantilope/Test-RTS/README.md

       - this is a django project which only used for database migrations
     - scripts/
       - management commands
-    - controllers/
+    - _controllers/_ express.js HTTP route handlers
-      - express.js HTTP route handlers
+      - _start_game.js_ handles server side socket behavior for talking to Python Game API
     - lib/
       - services for the express.js app
         - database client and methods